Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

 > :bulb: **Important security tip**
 >
 > When you set **User assignment required?** to **Yes**, Azure AD will check that only users assigned to your application in the **Users and groups** blade are able to sign-in to your app.To enable this, follow the instructions [here](https://docs.microsoft.com/azure/active-directory/manage-apps/assign-user-or-group-access-portal#configure-an-application-to-require-user-assignment).
 You can assign users directly or by assigning security groups they belong to.

+##### Configure the webApp app (WebApp-GroupClaims) to use your app registration

+Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.

+> In the steps below, "ClientID" is the same as "Application ID" or "AppId".

+1. Open the `appsettings.json` file.
+1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `WebApp-GroupClaims` app copied from the Azure portal.
+1. Find the key `TenantId` and replace the existing value with your Azure AD tenant/directory ID.
+1. Find the key `Domain` and replace the existing value with your Azure AD tenant domain, ex. `contoso.onmicrosoft.com`.
+1. Find the key `ClientSecret` and replace the existing value with the generated secret that you saved during the creation of `WebApp-GroupClaims` copied from the Azure portal.
+1. Find the key `Enter the objectID for GroupAdmin group copied from Azure Portal` and replace the existing value with the `GroupAdmin` object id from Azure.
+1. Find the key `Enter the objectID for GroupMember group copied from Azure Portal` and replace the existing value with the `GroupAdmin` object id from Azure.

 #### Configure the app to recognize Group IDs